Comparison of programming languages (array)

 This comparison of programming languages (array) compares the features of array data structures or matrix processing for various computer programming languages.

 Syntax

 Array dimensions

 The following list contains syntax examples of how to determine the dimensions (index of the first element, the last element or the size in elements).

-Note particularly that some languages index from zero while others index from one.
+Some languages index from zero.
+Some index from one.
+Some carry no such restriction, or even allow indexing by any enumerated type, not only integers.

 Indexing

 The following list contains syntax examples of how to access a single element of an array.

 Slicing

 The following list contains syntax examples of how a range of element of an array can be accessed.